100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 ---
-title: Docker-Copose for Django and React with Nginx reverse-proxy and Let's encrypt certificate
+title: Docker-Compose for Django and React with Nginx reverse-proxy and Let's encrypt certificate
 categories:
     - Docker-Compose
     - Django